-As part of your internship assessment, you will be required to submit two sermons that you have written, recorded, and preached while on internship.
+As part of your 2+2 assessment, you will be required to submit three sermons that you have written, recorded, and preached while on internship.
 A video recording and manuscript must be submitted.

 - 1. The first sermon that you will turn in will be your first sermon that you preach at your site.
-It would be recommended that you send this shortly after you preach the sermon, but must be sent to the seminary no later than the last day of the fall semester, which is December 4th, 2020. - 2.
-The second sermon that you will turn in will be one of the last sermons that you preach at your site.
-This needs to be submitted by April 30th, 2021.
+It would be recommended that you send this shortly after you preach the sermon, but must be sent to the seminary no later than the last day of the fall semester, which is December 3rd, 2021. - The second sermon that you will turn in will be the sermon that you submit for your ELCA approval.
+This sermon will be a part of your application and we request that you submit a copy of this by end of August 26th, 2022. - 3.
+The last sermon you will submit will be one of the last sermons that you preach at your site.
+We request that you not use your final sermon as your third sermon you will submit.
+It would be recommended that you send this shortly after you preach the sermon, but must be sent to the seminary no later than April 28th, 2023.